yehuthi/discord.zig/README.md

 * 100% API Coverage & Fully Typed: Offers complete access to Discord's API with strict typing for reliable and safe code.
 * High Performance: Faster than whichever library you can name (WIP)
 * Flexible Payload Parsing: Supports payload parsing through both zlib and zstd*.
-* Language Agnostic: Primarily in Zig, but also compatible with JavaScript.
-(PERHAPS?)

 ```zig
 const Client = @import("discord.zig").Client;